avvvet/kad-dht-boot/README.md

 copy this node address and add it to your bootstrap nodes list on your joining peer.
 (boot node address from the above example is `/ip4/172.31.91.153/tcp/39049/p2p/QmYZYpGMGd2m9JcUrB9Sdfik7nG2qVTYQ5V6zAVSe6dHTh`)

-## AWS EC2
+## server
+server which the boot node running, need to have public ip address. make sure when the bood start shows the public ip not the private ip.

-when you use aws EC2 and run the application, it will show you the vpc internal ip address, so copy that address but change the ip only with your public ip address and use it in your peer nodes. also open the port address in your ec2 Inbound rules.
+if you use server from digitialocean, it will show you the public ip and it works directly.
+However on AWS EC2 you need to open port number of the boot node on the ec2 network security.

 ```

 ![image](https://user-images.githubusercontent.com/25494022/175945690-53ab8fb3-d2ba-4fba-89f3-5272382e3ddc.png)